milaboratory/mixcr/doc/quickstart.rst

   > mixcr assemblePartial -r assembleReport.txt alignments.vdjca alignmentsRescued.vdjca

-To obtain more assembled reads containing full CDR3 sequence it is recomended to perform several iterations of reads assembling using ``mixcr assemblePartial`` subcommand ``-p`` parameter is required for several iterations).
+To obtain more assembled reads containing full CDR3 sequence it is recomended to perform several iterations of reads assembling using ``mixcr assemblePartial`` subcommand. ``-p`` parameter is required for several iterations.
 In our experience, the best result is obtained after the second iteration:

 .. code-block:: console